TabbyML/tabby/README.md

 * the maximum memory usage (lower is better)
 * the BLEU score of the detokenized output (higher is better)

 Translations are running beam search with a size of 4 and a maximum batch size of 32.
-CPU translations are using 4 threads.

 See the directory [`tools/benchmark`](tools/benchmark) for more details about the benchmark procedure and how to run it.
 Also see the [Performance](docs/performance.md) document to further improve CTranslate2 performance.